2 - Medical

 - Do not overexert yourself.

-- Talk to your doctor about your heart health.
+- Talk to your doctor about your heart health and risk factors.

-- Seek medical attention if you have any chest pain.
+- Seek medical attention if you have symptoms of heart problems.

 Heat exhaustion and heatstroke